lunkkun/php-permutations-generator/README.md

 # php-permutations-generator
-A PHP generator that generates all possible permutations for a given array of values.
+A PHP Generator that generates all possible permutations for a given array of values.